fbpx

 These numbers are astounding and a wee bit disturbing as well.

-In 2016, according to a survey conducted by Xerox, more than 80% of respondents revealed that they were planning on cutting out the use of paper in invoicing.
+According to a survey conducted by Xerox, more than 80% of respondents were planning to cut out the use of paper in invoicing.
 But that was just one aspect of paper usage.
 Every industry and every job function has numerous workflow processes involving paper forms.
-Examples include insurance claims processing, employee on-boarding, job applications, admissions in educational institutes, hospital admissions, and on-field inspections.
+Examples include insurance claims processing, employee onboarding, job applications, admissions in educational institutes, hospital admissions, and on-field inspections.
 The list is endless.

-Things were changing quite slowly, to be honest, until the storm hit in 2020.
+To be honest, things were changing quite slowly until the storm hit in 2020.
 Yes, we are talking about COVID-19.
 The virus that has crippled the world and brought every organization to its knees is forcing us to think differently and act fast – something we avoided all these years.

-It has pushed us right out of our comfort zones and has changed everything in our culture from the way we work to the resources we use.
-And, this has spelled doom for paper-based forms.
-Businesses have finally realized the importance of going paperless and are moving towards forms automation.
+It has pushed us out of our comfort zones and changed everything in our culture, from how we work to the resources we use.
+And this has spelled doom for paper-based forms.
+Businesses have finally realized the importance of going paperless and are moving towards forms automation to enhance business processes.

 But is paper really that bad?
 Let’s analyze deeply and understand what needs to be done.